Would you have ever thought that you can improve your thyroid health with nothing more than light?

 And it’s helping people restore healthy thyroid hormone levels without the need for thyroid medication by activating an important enzyme called “cytochrome c oxidase”.

 The LLLT devices used today for this thyroid light therapy involve the use of expensive lasers that can cost on the order of thousands of dollars.

-And while LED (light emitting diode) technology can also be used in a similar fashion, these devices can cost on the order of hundreds to thousands of dollars and require precise specifications to match what is achieved with lasers.
+And while LED (light emitting diode) technology can also be used in a similar fashion, these devices can cost on the order of hundreds to thousands of dollars.
+Plus they require precise specifications to match what is achieved with lasers.

-This is why it’s oftentimes better to recommend something simpler and more cost-effective that anyone can use while still providing significant therapeutic results.
+This is why it’s often better to recommend something simpler and more cost-effective that anyone can use while still providing significant therapeutic results.

 And that’s what I’ll be sharing with you in just a second.

-But before I do, I wanted to answer a common question I’ve been getting because odds are you might have asked wondered the same thing.
+But before I do, I want to answer a common question I’ve been getting because odds are you might have asked wondered the same thing.